drakkan/sftpgo/README.md

 For each account the following properties can be configured:

 - `username`
 - `password` used for password authentication.
-The password with be stored using argon2id hashing algo
+The password will be stored using argon2id hashing algo
 - `public_key` used for public key authentication.
 At least one between password and public key is mandatory
 - `home_dir` The user cannot upload or download files outside this directory.
 Must be an absolute path
 - `uid`, `gid`.
 If sftpgo runs as root then the created files and directories will be assigned to this system uid/gid.
-Ignored on windows and if sftpgo runs as non root user: in this case files and directories for all SFTP users will be owned by the system user that runs sftpgo
+Ignored on windows and if sftpgo runs as non root user: in this case files and directories for all SFTP users will be owned by the system user that runs sftpgo.
 - `max_sessions` maximum concurrent sessions.
 0 means unlimited
 - `quota_size` maximum size allowed.
 0 means unlimited
 - `quota_files` maximum number of files allowed.
 0 means unlimited